 Perhaps you are curious about drinking less, or you want to stop drinking completely.
-Alcohol free online communities can provide useful support and inspiration as you read about and interact with people who no longer drink.
+Alcohol free online communities can provide useful support and inspiration.
+You create connections as you interact with people who no longer drink.

 Maybe you have stopped drinking and would like to meet others who no longer drink.
 Or perhaps you are ready to pay it forward by being a resource for others who are looking to change their relationship with alcohol.

-Here are some amazing alcohol free online communities dedicated to supporting people who want to stop drinking – explore a few and you will find your niche.
+Here are some amazing alcohol free online communities.
+All are dedicated to supporting people who want to stop drinking – explore a few and you will find your niche.

 Alcohol Free Online Communities to Help You Stop Drinking

-The PATH uses This Naked Mind methodology to work not only on your behaviors but, much more importantly, on the subconscious conditioning and neural connections that keep you stuck.
-With a private community, daily coaching, emails, weekly calls, and more, the PATH is a comprehensive program designed to eliminate your desire to drink while creating lasting bonds with others.
+This Naked Mind methodology is used in The Path to work not only on your behaviors but, much more importantly, on the subconscious conditioning and neural connections that keep you stuck.
+The PATH includes a private community, daily coaching, emails, weekly calls, and more!
+This is a comprehensive program designed to eliminate your desire to drink while creating lasting bonds with others.

 Our mission is to allow anyone to experiment with the role of alcohol in their life by taking a 30-day alcohol free challenge.
-We support all paths on this journey and – above all else – respect the fact that your relationship with alcohol is an individual path.
-The Alcohol Experiment Community allows you to post journals, interact on the forums and be as open or anonymous as you choose.
+We support all paths on this journey.
+Above all else, we respect the fact that your relationship with alcohol is an individual path.
+The Alcohol Experiment Community allows you to journal, interact on the content and with other members, and be as open or anonymous as you choose.

-I’m proud to say that the This Naked Mind community has more than 6,000 members discussing the role of alcohol in our lives openly, honestly, and without judgment.
-No matter where you are on your journey – if you love to drink but are ‘sober curious, if you are moderating and loving (or hating) it or if you no longer drink – you are welcome here.
+I’m proud to say that the This Naked Mind community has thousands of members discussing the role of alcohol in our lives openly, honestly, and without judgment.
+No matter where you are on your journey you are welcome here.
+‘Sober curious’, moderating and loving (or hating) it, or if you no longer drink – join us.
 It is a friendly, safe, honest, and, best of all, fun place to talk about your hopes, inspirations, fears, regrets; anything that comes to mind.

-Based in the UK, the OYNB 90 Day Challenge focuses not on what you give up when you stop drinking, but on what you gain.
-If you’re looking to kick the drink while also becoming happier, healthier, wealthier, and more, I encourage you to check out their website.
+The OYNB 90 Day Challenge focuses not on what you give up when you stop drinking, but on what you gain.
+If you’re looking to kick the drink while also becoming happier, healthier, wealthier, and more, check out their website.
 Membership plans range from $24 – $187 and provide a wealth of information and community support.

 Hello Sunday Morning is a unique social community.
 Operating as both an app and a community – think of it as Facebook for sobriety.
-Fellow members post blogs, photos, and words of encouragement as a means of supporting each other to take a break from alcohol.
-One of my favorite features is the Instagram campaign where you can share your hangover-free Sunday morning using the hashtag #hellosundaymorning.
+Fellow members post blogs, photos, and words of encouragement.
+All as a means of supporting each other to take a break from alcohol.
+One of my favorite features is the Instagram campaign.
+You can share your hangover-free Sunday morning using the hashtag #hellosundaymorning.

 Club Soda is a UK-based alcohol free online community with a simple motivation.
-In the founder Laura’s words: “We feel happier and healthier because we’ve changed our drinking, and we want to make it possible for more people to do the same and be successful.
-We want Club Soda to help you make the change you want.
-We are continually learning and developing so you can pick the tools and techniques that suit you.”
+In the founder Laura’s words: “We feel happier and healthier because we’ve changed our drinking.
+We want to make it possible for more people to do the same and be successful.
+Club Soda wants to help you make the change you want.
+We are continually learning and developing so you can pick the tools and techniques that suit you.”.
 They are a positive, uplifting mainstream community that I enjoy.
 Their membership is free and always will be.

-This is a world-wide community which includes free, self-empowering, science-based mutual help groups.
+This is a worldwide community that includes free, self-empowering, science-based mutual help groups.
 The program teaches self-empowerment, self-reliance, and self-directed change; provides educational and supportive meetings; encourages individuals to recover from addiction to live satisfying lives; and evolves as scientific knowledge in addiction recovery evolves.

 This subreddit is a place to motivate each other to control or stop drinking.
-They welcome anyone who wishes to join in by asking for advice, sharing experiences and stories, or just encouraging someone who is trying to quit or cut down.
+They welcome anyone who wishes to join in.
+Ask for advice, share experiences and stories, or just encourage someone who is trying to quit or cut down.

 Additional alcohol free online communities and forums that you may find helpful include: